martenson/galaxy_tools_management_template/README.md

 # galaxy_tools_management_template

+This template is designed to provide Galaxy administrators with a process to ease the burden of maintaining tool repositories installed in a Galaxy instance.

+When set up it can also be used as a contact point for users to request tool installations.

-## how to convert your instance to use this template
+## Convert your instance to use this template

 ### assumptions:
 - for tool installation you are using exclusively the Main Tool Shed at `https://toolshed.g2.bx.psu.edu`, others can be used but that is not part of the basic walk-through